NEW! Create a Free Account to Save Recipes to MyRecetario

 • Preheat oven to 350° and place a large baking pan filled with a couple of inches of water in the oven.
 This is for your water bath to make the chocoflan.

-• If you are using store-bought caramel, pour 1 cup into the bottom of your cake mold.
+• If you are using store-bought caramel or dulce de leche, pour 1 cup into the bottom of your cake mold.

 • Buy a box of chocolate cake mix from the store.
-Follow the instructions and make the batter.
-Set the bowl with the batter aside.
+Follow the instructions and make the batter in a bowl, adding eggs, water and vegetable oil.
+Set aside.

 • Make the Flan Mix

-• Put the eggs, milks and vanilla into a blender.
-Mix well.
+• Place the eggs, condensed milk, whole milk, and vanilla extract into a blender.
+Blend well.
 Set aside.

-• You’re ready to start layering the chocoflan.
-1) Pour the chocolate batter mix on top of the cooled caramel or dulce de leche.
-2) Pour the flan mix on top of the chocolate batter mix.
+• You’re ready to start layering your chocoflan.
+First, pour the chocolate batter mix on top of the cooled caramel or dulce de leche.
+Then, pour the flan mix on top of the chocolate batter mix.

-• Place tinfoil over the center hole in the bundt pan so that the steam does not get into your chocoflan mix.
-Cover the top of the entire mold with more tinfoil.
+• Place tinfoil over the center hole in the bundt pan or flan mold so that the steam does not sneak into your chocoflan mix.
+Cover the top of the entire mold with a second tight layer of tinfoil.

 • Place the tin foil-covered mold in the hot water bath.
-Important: Make sure the water does not rise higher than halfway up the mold so that it does not flood your chocoflan custard-batter mix.
+Important: Make sure the water does not rise higher than halfway up the mold’s side so that it does not seep into your chocoflan custard-batter mix.

 • Bake the chocoflan for 1 hour.

 • When it’s done, it will look like it is still wet, but it won’t be.
-Take out the chocoflan and let it cool—completely.
+Take out the chocoflan and let it cool — completely.
+This is important, says MariCarmen.

 Notes

-• MariCarmen personally uses Duncan Hines Devil’s Food cake mix for the chocolate cake.
+• MariCarmen personally recommends using Duncan Hines Devil’s Food cake mix for the chocolate cake.
+That is her favorite box mix.

 • The topmost layer of the chocoflan is either the caramel or the dulce the leche.
-What is the difference, you may wonder.
-Caramel is made from slow-cooking sugar and a little water.
+What is the difference?, you may wonder.
+Caramel is made from slow-cooking sugar and water.
 Dulce de leche is made from slow-cooking sweetened condensed milk, which is sugar and milk.
+Read all about the difference and find recipes to make both here.

 More